DNA64/DOSBoxES/README.md

 ## Installation:

-To install simply download the Project Eris `.mod` package found under the releases tab and copy the file to the `/media/project_eris/mods` folder on the root of your USB drive.
+To install simply download the Project Eris `.mod` package found under the releases tab of the project page and copy the file to the `/media/project_eris/mods` folder on the root of your USB drive.

-Place your extracted DOS game folders in `/media/roms/pc`
+Place your extracted DOS game folders in `/media/roms/pc` ensuring the main executable used to launch the game is the only one in the folder with a lowercase file extension (.exe .com .bat).
+This will keep you menu nice and clean as shown in the demo above.

-Example: `/media/roms/pc/KEEN/KEEN.EXE`
+Example: `/media/roms/pc/KEEN/KEEN.exe`

 ## F.A.Q.: